Two toggle switches with on and off options

 Start running at a comfortable pace and get into the habit of counting your steps.

-Now alternate running 70 steps fast and 70 steps easy.
+The session begins with you running 70 steps fast followed by 70 steps easy.
 Repeat this ten times.

 Following the ten repeats, walk or jog slowly for a couple of minutes.

-Now alternate running 60 steps fast and 60 steps easy.
+Now alternate between running 60 steps fast and 60 steps easy.
 Repeat this ten times as well.

 Following this set have another couple of minutes recovery.

-Next alternate 50 steps fast and 50 easy steps tens times.
+Next alternate 50 steps fast and 50 easy steps, and repeat this ten times.
 Continue in a like manner, reducing the number of on/off steps for each set by 10 until you are eventually running just 10 steps fast/10 steps easy.

-After a five-minute jog recovery do the whole thing again.
+Following a five-minute jog recovery cycle through all the steps again.

-A session that involves exactly the same number of steps, but is more challenging psychologically is to start the first set with 10 steps on/off and work up in increments of 10 steps to 70.
-Knowing that each successive set will get harder can be tough
+A session that involves exactly the same number of steps, but is more challenging psychologically, is to start the first set with 10 steps on/off and work up in increments of 10 steps to 70.
+Knowing that each successive set will get harder can be tough mentally.

 Tips